jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 1. SOQL query limits: Apex has a limit on the number of queries you can execute per transaction.
 Furthermore, queries on large objects (with millions of rows of data) can be slow, which slows down other parts of the system for users.
 2. CPU time limits: some data is generated in-memory by Apex code, which can also slow down other parts of the system for users.
-3. Callout limits: some data lives outside of Salesforce, and Salesforce developers needs to retrieve it within Apex.
+3. Callout limits: some data lives outside of Salesforce, and Salesforce developers need to retrieve it within Apex.
 There are not only limits on the number of callouts per transaction, but also limits on when you can make a callout in Apex - you cannot make a callout after running a DML statement, which can make Apex development even more challenging for developers that need to implement tight integrations with external systems.

 Recently when working on [Nebula Logger](https://nebulalogger.com), there were several areas that caused issues for customer orgs with large data volumes (LDV).
 Over the course of about a month, I implemented several enhancements to help alleviate some of the slowness by implementing [a caching system](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls).
 The caching system not only helped with Nebula Logger's performance, but it also laid the groundwork for a standalone cache management system that I've released as another open source project + unlocked packages: [Nebula Cache Manager](https://github.com/jongpie/NebulaCacheManager)